TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/4-and-action.rst

 In Extbase the controllers mostly exist as :class:`ActionController`.
-This variant is characterized by short methods, which are responsible for the control of a single action, the so called :code:`Actions`.
+This variant is characterized by short methods, which are responsible for the control of a single action, the so called `Actions`.
 Let's have a deeper look at a shortened version of the :class:`BlogController`:

 ::